Alexander Zverev: the consistent threat who defies betting markets

 Zverev's surface profile is one of the clearest in men's tennis — and it creates real betting opportunities.

-Across 245 matches:
+Across 261 matches:

 The indoor hard court number of 77.8% is noteworthy, though the sample (9 matches) is limited.
 His serve — capable of consistent 220+ km/h deliveries — becomes more dominant indoors where ball speed is maintained.
-Basel and Paris Bercy have historically suited big servers, and the data hints at this.
+Basel and Paris Bercy have historically suited big servers, and the data hints at this edge.

 Among the patterns we discovered in Zverev's data, this is the most commercially significant: his Grand Slam win rate is 8.5 percentage points higher than his ATP Tour rate.